Who We Are

 Director of Finance

 Kevin is an avid music listener and sports fan who works as a healthcare consultant.
-He currently resides in the greater Philadelphia area and attends Metro Presbyterian Church.
+He currently resides in the greater Philadelphia area and attends Metro Church.
 Kevin was a camper for two years before joining the staff as a counselor in 2008.

 Christian Counseling and Educational Foundation